asuntsev/uva-frank-batten-code-challenge/README.md

 0. Discuss the web page UI to determine set of features to be implemented.
 It's where the "Simulation Games web page mockup" will be playing its role;

+1. Consider envolving into development process any modern JS framework like Angular, React, Aurelia.
+   This approach will allow you to create nicely looking responsive web client application.

-1. Add user (Gamer) authentication.
+2. Add user (Gamer) authentication.
 A mechanic of user authentication should follow a policies and technics established in UVA;

-2. Add server tier supporting the web site.
+3. Add server tier supporting the web site.
 This tier could consist of two things:

        - Database to store Game's and Gamer's data: